olcf/hands-on-with-summit/README.md

-# Welcome to the SIAM CSE21 Hands-On with Summit session!
+# Welcome to Hands-On with Summit!

 ### What is Summit?